lucastassis/pg-coffee/README.md

 ## Triplet Networks

-The Google Colab notebook is found in `./siamese_triplet_net/run_siamese_triplet.ipynb`.
+The Google Colab notebook can be found in `./siamese_triplet_net/run_siamese_triplet.ipynb`.
 The code used in this section uses part and is based on [this](https://github.com/adambielski/siamese-triplet) .
 Check his work out, it is really well documented.

 ![](./imgs/ch3-tripletnet-model.png)